 The $27.33 billion in health and wellness costs made up about 4.6% of the total costs of disease in Australia for the 2016-2017 financial year.
 Most of it went towards illnesses associated with lack of sleep and management of sleep disorders.

 Inadequate sleep affects your hand-eye coordination and makes it difficult to communicate and concentrate.
 It also makes your brain slower at processing information and solving problems.
-All of this can lead to problems in the workplace and even accidents at work, on the road or at home.
+All of this can lead to problems in the workplace, expensive errors, and even accidents at work, on the road or at home.